emqx/neuron-docs/en_US/README.md

 * [Getting Started](./getting-started/installation.md): Get started quickly with Neuron by installing native package or using docker.
 * [Data Processing Engine](./data-processing-engine/prerequisite-setup.md): How to setup data streaming engine and make streaming SQL statements for various AI/ML analystics and logic processing.
 * [Console Management](./console-management/license-installation.md): How to setup and operate Neuron via dashboard.
-* [Module Plugins](./module-plugins/module-list.md): An overview of all current available modules and the parameters and address string format for configuration.
+* [Pluggable Module](./module-plugins/module-list.md): An overview of all current available modules and the parameters and address string format for configuration.
 * [Architecture](./architecture.md): This section describes in details about the desgin of Neuron architecture.
 * [Integrations](./integration.md): How Neuron integrated with other applications and cloud platforms.
 * [Use Cases](./use_cases.md): A number of scensarios of how Neuron is used to accomplish the dataOps.